 - Grammarly integration.

-What is Reedsy and how it works
+What is Reedsy and How It Works

-It is my ideal writing app.
+It is currently my ideal writing app.
 It has all the qualities I was looking for.
 Let’s go over them one at a time.

 Ease of use

-This is a web-based app, and it stores everything you write on their server.
+This is a web-based app, and it stores everything you write on its server.
 Because it is a web-based app, you can use it on any machine with any operating system.
 This is exactly what I had hoped to find on my ideal writing app, and Reedsy delivered.

 Very fancy looking

-I love a good looking writing interface.
+I love a good-looking writing interface.
 It motivates me to keep writing.

 The left sidebar is where you have all your parts and chapters (for book writers; as a blogger/freelancer, you can use the same features for organizing your articles by date or publication or genre, whatever have you.)